junxit/us-congress-bills-111/bill.md

 In the engrossment of the House amendment to the Senate amendment to H.R.
 2847, the Clerk shall—

-- **(1)** add the text of H.R.
+- **(a)** add the text of H.R.
 2920, as passed by the House, as new matter at the end of the text proposed to be inserted by the House amendment;
-- **(2)** assign appropriate designations to provisions within the engrossment of the text proposed to be inserted by the House; and
+- **(b)** assign appropriate designations to provisions within the engrossment of the text proposed to be inserted by the House; and
-- **(3)** conform provisions for short titles within the engrossment of the text proposed to be inserted by the House.
+- **(c)** conform provisions for short titles within the engrossment of the text proposed to be inserted by the House.

 ## § 6.